 “This is concerning, because it means the virus could spread more easily,” Dr. Rhoads says.

+There is good news, though, as a study out of England showed that the Pfizer vaccine was still highly effective (88%) against symptomatic disease from the delta variant.
 “These new variants can also still be detected with our current tests, so that’s one thing that should be reassuring,” Dr. Rhoads adds.

 In the end, the shape-shifting nature of the coronavirus (and all viruses) is something that experts across the world are keeping a close eye on, but it’s not something you should expect to change the course of the pandemic overnight.